ayberkt/formal-topology-in-UF/README.md

 # Formal Topology in Univalent Foundations

-This is the Agda development accompanying my (upcoming) master's thesis at Chalmers University of Technology to be titled "Formal Topology in Univalent Foundations".
+This is the Agda development accompanying my (upcoming) master's thesis at Chalmers University of Technology to be titled _Formal Topology in Univalent Foundations_.

 The development of formal topology presented here follows an idea of Thierry Coquand [0] to define formal topologies as posets endowed with [interaction systems][2].
 The novelty